rogoszmaciej/milo-python-proxy/README.md

 # Rotating  IPs python script

-Custom proxy server enabling to set separate proxies for each tab in a browser.
+Custom proxy server setting separate proxies for each tab in a browser.

 ## How does it work?
 Each HTTP request from the browser will be redirected by `base_proxy.py` script to a Django application.